hetida/hetida-designer/docs/execution/running_transformation_revisions.md

 ![](../assets/workflow_revision_id.png)

+The procedure is analogous for a component revision.

 #### Input and output wirings

 See the section 'Enumeration "type"' in the [description of webservice endpoints of generic Rest adapters](../adapter_system/generic_rest_adapters/web_service_interface.md) for the possible values of "type".

-The input_wirings and output_wirings tie inputs of the workflow or component revision to data sources via an adapter (and analogously the outputs to data sinks).
-Typically the ref_id is a source id for inputs (i.e. ref_id_type is "SOURCE") and it is a sink id for outputs (i.e. ref_id_type is "SINK").
+The input wirings and output wirings tie inputs of the workflow or component revision to data sources via an adapter (and analogously the outputs to data sinks).
+Typically `ref_id` is a source id for inputs (i.e. `ref_id_type` is "SOURCE") and it is a sink id for outputs (i.e. `ref_id_type` is "SINK").
 Note however that this may differ in the case of metadata.
-If the adapter provides metadata tied to a sink that should be read into an input the ref_id_type for this input is "SINK" instead, and the ref_id is the id of the sink the metadata is tied to.
+If the adapter provides metadata tied to a sink that should be read into an input the `ref_id_type` for this input is "SINK" instead, and the `ref_id` is the id of the sink the metadata is tied to.

 #### Optional parameters